Infinite Banking Concept: The Golden Key that Unlocks Your Financial Life

 Yes, you pay interest to utilize capital in this way, because all capital has a cost.
 However, you don’t only pay interest, you also get to earn interest, because all of your cash value remains intact, continuing to earn interest and dividends, without interruption.

-That means that your money can reap the rewards of the long-term compound interest curve, even WHILE you use that money in another place.
-You really get a multiplier effect when you use a policy loan to invest in a cash-flowing asset because you earn a return in two places at the same time.
+That means that your money can reap the rewards of long-term growth, even WHILE you use that money in another place.
+You really get a multiplier effect when you use a life insurance policy loan to invest in a cash-flowing asset because you earn a return in two places at the same time.

 And getting this loan is a piece of cake.
 There are no applications, questions asked, credit checks, or even scrutiny as to what you can use the money for.
 Simply having cash value entitles you to utilize it for whatever you want, for emergencies or opportunities to work in another asset for you, at any time.
 You just ask for the check, and it shows up in your mailbox about a week later.